zelaki/DreamSound/README.md

 ```

 ### Acknowledgments
-This code is heavily  base on [AudioLDM](https://github.com/haoheliu/AudioLDM) and [Diffusers](https://github.com/huggingface/diffusers).
+This code is heavily based on [AudioLDM](https://github.com/haoheliu/AudioLDM) and [Diffusers](https://github.com/huggingface/diffusers).